India AstraZeneca shot delay could be 'catastrophic' for Africa: health official

 Nkengasong said on Thursday the AU has “pivoted” towards the J&J shot in part as a result of the delay in the delivery of AstraZeneca shots, and also because it is a single-dose shot.

-Reporting by Addis Ababa newsroom; Writing by Maggie Fick; Editing by Andrew Heavens
+Reporting by Addis Ababa newsroom and David Lewis in Nairobi; Writing by Maggie Fick; Editing by Andrew Heavens, Alexandra Hudson

 Our Standards: The Thomson Reuters Trust Principles.